jalama/drupdates/tests/behavioral/README.md

+How to set-up Behavioral tests:
-Build out repos for test to run against along with the settings files needed.

-Add the settings for the test to the /tests/behavioral/settings folder as .yaml files
+Build out repos for test to run against along with the settings files.
+Add the settings for the test to the /tests/behavioral/settings folder as .yaml files.

-Naming conventions:
+Tests are built and run in ~/.drupdates/testing by default.

+Test and settings file naming conventions:

 - Test class file start with the name "test_"
     - ex. "test_multiple_sites.py"